 The PES is valued at up to 50% of the prevailing tuition rate for up to 18 semester hours per academic year, and cannot be used in conjunction with any other university-supported financial assistance programs.
 Eligibility for the scholarship is determined by the Graduate School at the point of admission.
 Scholarships will renew at the same level as long as the student maintains a minimum cumulative graduate GPA of 3.0/4.0, remains in good academic standing (i.e. not on academic probation or academically dismissed), and maintains eligible full-time employment.
 Applicants seeking admission to the Graduate School should complete the employer information in the Financial Assistance section of the Application for Graduate School Admission.
 Applicants are required to submit an approved Employer Verification Form.

 These scholarships are available to full-time employees of participating companies who have been unconditionally admitted to the MBA or MSA program at Bradley University.
 The scholarships may cover up to 35% of the prevailing tuition rate for up to 30 semester hours per academic year.
 Eligibility for the scholarships is determined by the Graduate School at the point of admission.
 Scholarships will renew at the same level as long as the student maintains a minimum cumulative graduate GPA of 3.0/4.0, remains in good academic standing (i.e. not on academic probation or academically dismissed), and maintains full-time employment at a participating company.

 Applicants seeking admission to the Graduate School should complete the employer information in the Financial Assistance section of the Application for Graduate School Admission.
-To be assured consideration, applicants are required to submit an Employer Verification Form.
+Applicants are required to submit an Employer Verification Form.
 The MBA/MSA Employee Development Scholarships cannot be used in conjunction with any other university-supported financial assistance programs.

 Current Participating Employers Include: